Series Editors: Seth Kahn, West Chester University, and Sue Doe, Colorado State University

 We seek to support and amplify researchers/scholars whose access to traditional publication venues is limited if not denied: contingent faculty; women; non-binary/gender-queer scholars; scholars of color; unaffiliated scholars; et al. As series editors, we are committed to mentoring authors/contributors who may be new to the publication process.
 In keeping with the mission of the WAC Clearinghouse, all books in the series are made available without charge to readers via the web.
 Through the Clearinghouse's collaboration with University Press of Colorado, the books in the series will also be made available in print for readers who prefer that medium.

-Our plan is to release one title annually.
+Our goal is to release one title annually.
 Although you’re welcome to submit proposals and talk to us about ideas at any time, we plan to limit our initial review period to September of each year.

 Proposals should include: